-An heritage of spaces that today represents, in virtue of their physical configuration and of the possibility of rethinking them in the network, the great potential in the regeneration processes of urban fabric (Mariano, 2013 a,c), thus playing a fundamental role in the reconstruction of the fragmentation of territories and in designing the connective fabric that structures and articulates the urban form (Mattogno, 2002).
+An heritage of spaces that today represents, in virtue of their physical configuration and of the possibility of rethinking them in a network, the great potential in the regeneration processes of urban fabric (Mariano, 2013 a,c), thus playing a fundamental role in the reconstruction of the fragmentation of territories and in designing the connective fabric that structures and articulates the urban form (Mattogno, 2002).

-In the contemporary city, whose physical form is the result of the processes of metropolitanization (Campos Venuti, 2005; Indovina, 2009), spaces without quality and identity follow one another in sequences which do not interact with the context, assigning to the empty spaces the simple role of interrupting the path, rather than urban places (Mariano, 2012).
-For this reason, as many authors claim (Morandi, 1996; Piroddi, 2000; Tsiomis, 2005), the square is an urban product in danger of extinction and the traditional chain of public space (street - square - central places) no longer works while, on the contrary, there is a process of strong fragmentation and privatization of public space (Mariano, 2013b).
+In the contemporary city, whose physical form is the result of the processes of metropolisation (Campos Venuti, 2005; Indovina, 2009), spaces without quality and identity follow one another in sequences which do not interact with the context, assigning to the empty spaces the simple role of interrupting the path, rather than urban places (Mariano, 2012).
+For this reason, as many authors claim (Morandi, 1996; Piroddi, 2000; Tsiomis, 2005), the square is an urban product in danger of extinction and the traditional chain of public space (street square - central places) no longer works while, on the contrary, there is a process of strong fragmentation and privatization of public space (Mariano, 2013b).

-In this context of reference, the construction of public space requires, therefore, in consideration of the conceptual and typological evolution, which is not anymore attributable to the traditional spatial cathegories of the storical and modern city, the activation of different approaches and tolos with respect to the past, starting exactly from a structural reading of the transformation dynamics that affect contemporary cities and territories, where public spaces require longer construction processes to confer urban space the quality of contemporary urbanity (Belfiore, 2013).
+In this context of reference, the construction of public space requires, the activation of different approaches and tools with respect to the past, starting exactly from a structural reading of the transformation dynamics that affect contemporary cities and territories, where public spaces require longer construction processes to confer urban space the quality of contemporary urbanity (Belfiore, 2013).

-It is no coincidence that in the most recent and successful experiences of urban transformation and regeneration, the intervention on public spaces is part of an innovative range of planning and design tools, first of all the Urban Project (Macchi Cassia, 1991; Balbo, 1992; Gasparrini, 1999) which gives public space the central role of generator element of urban quality (Ferretti, 2012; Ferretti & Mariano, 2014 a).
+It is not a coincidence that in the most recent and successful experiences of urban transformation and regeneration, the intervention on public spaces is part of an innovative range of planning and design tools.
+An example of this is the Urban Project procedure (Macchi Cassia, 1991; Balbo, 1992; Gasparrini, 1999) which gives public space the central role of generator element of urban quality (Ferretti, 2012; Ferretti & Mariano, 2014 a).